hngx-org/Hurricane-event-backend/README.md

 ## Contributing
 Contributions to the Hurricane Event Backend are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-Before contributing, please make sure to review the [contribution guidelines.]()
+Before contributing, please make sure to review the [CONTRIBUTING.md]()

 # Contact
 For any inquiries or questions, please contact the team leads: